 FADE TO...
 Black Nativity has wonderful musical numbers but little else.
 (Phil Bray)

-Genre: Drama; Starring: Angela Bassett, Mary J. Blige, Jennifer Hudson, Forest Whitaker; Director: Kasi Lemmons; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Fox Searchlight Pictures
+Genre: Drama; Starring: Angela Bassett, Mary J. Blige, Jennifer Hudson, Forest Whitaker; Director: Kasi Lemmons; Runtime (in minutes): 95; MPAA Rating: PG; Distributor: Fox Searchlight Pictures